-5. Consultation
+6. Consultation

-- 5.1 In preparing the statement the Council is required to consult with key stakeholders and interested parties.
-The following groups were consulted between 2 August and 4 October 2021:
+- 6.1 In preparing the statement the Council as a Licensing Authority is required to consult with key stakeholders and interested parties.
+The Licensing Authority will consult with the following parties on its proposed Statement of Principles:

 - i) The Metropolitan Police;

 - ii) The Fire Authority;

 - iii) Operators of affected premises within the Borough;

 - iv) Bodies representing businesses and residents of Wandsworth (including Town Centre Partnership Boards and Residents and Tenants Associations);

 - v) Schools and Colleges;

 - vi) Faith Groups

 - vii) Wandsworth Safeguarding Adults and Children Boards

 - viii) Wandsworth Health and Wellbeing Board

 - ix) South West London and St Georges Mental Health NHS Trust

 - x) Gamcare

-- xi) Other Council departments;
+- xi) Other Council departments:

 - xii) Ward Councillors and local MP's;

 - xiii) Adjoining Local Authorities

 - xiv) The Gambling Commission

 - xv) HM Revenue & Customs

-- 5.2 A copy of the draft statement was also published on the Council's website.
+- 6.2 A copy of the draft policy was also be published on the Council's website

+- 6.3 The consultation took place between 23rd July 2024 and 7th October 2024 (11 weeks).

-- 5.3 The final statement, taking into account all representations, was approved at a meeting of the Full Council and has been published on the Council's website.
-Copies were also placed in the Town Hall for a period of four weeks prior to full implementation.
+- 6.4 The final statement, taking into account all representations, will be placed before a meeting of the Full Council and will be published on the Council's website.
+Copies will also be placed in the Town Hall for a period of four weeks prior to full implementation.